 It won’t matter that you’re an incredible support system for someone if he or she is never able to reach you.
 In fact, a major part of a support system is availability.
 After all, if the person can’t reach you in times of need, then you’re not providing much support, meaning you’re not much of a support system at all.

 You might consider this one an addendum to being accepting because the best way to put your prejudices and preconceived notions to the side is to be more informed.
 In short, this means you should take the time to learn more about addiction and recovery.
-Because the more you learn, the more you’ll understand what your loved one is experiencing, and the more you can help by supporting him or her in whichever ways are needed at any given time.
+Because the more you learn, the more you’ll understand what your loved one is experiencing, and the more you can help by supporting the addict in Los Angeles in whichever ways are needed at any given time.

 The Path to Health and Happiness Begins at Sea Change